indoorvivants/subatomic/docs/pages/example.md

     dependencies: List[String]
 ) extends Content

-case class StaticFile(path: os.Path)                  extends Content
 case class MarkdownPage(title: String, path: os.Path) extends Content
 ```

-* `StaticFile` is just that - a file copied without changes from `path`

 * `MarkdownPage` - a page with no Scala snippets that we just want to render as HTML